 Erzurum, situated on a high plateau and being the largest province in Eastern Anatolia, has become a crucial transportation hub for travelers heading to Turkey's eastern region.
 The city has a rich history dating back to 4000 BC, with many civilizations leaving their mark, including the well-preserved Byzantine city walls.
 The Erzurum Museum holds most of the historical artifacts found in the area.

-The city has been a point of conflict throughout the history and it was fortified in the 19th century by the Ottomans against Russia.
-The War of Independence in 1919 was initiated here with Atatürk gathering a congress of national delegates where he laid out the foundation for Turkey's independence and unity.
+Throughout history, Erzurum has been captured and ruled by various empires, such as the Hurrians, Urartus, Cimmerians, Scythians, Medes, Persians, Romans (Byzantines), Sassanids, Arabs/Mongols, Ilhanides, Safavids, until it was finally conquered by the Ottoman Turks in 1514.
+The city has been a point of conflict and was fortified in the 19th century by the Ottomans against Russia.
+In 1919, Atatürk initiated the War of Independence here by gathering a congress of national delegates, laying out the foundation for Turkey's independence and unity.

 Visitors can explore the Üç Kümbetler (Three Tombs) and Hatuniye Tomb, which are well-preserved tombs, and the nearby 13th-century Yakutiye Medrese, which is considered one of the most important historical monuments in Erzurum due to its beautiful entryway and richly-tiled minaret.
 The Lala Mustafa Pasa Mosque, built by the renowned architect Sinan in the 1600s, is also worth a visit, along with other nearby historical monuments such as the Aziziye monument and Bell Tower.

 For nature enthusiasts, Lake Tortum is a popular destination, located 120 kilometers from Erzurum.
 Additionally, Mount Palandoken provides a great opportunity for winter sports.